andybab/OfflineESIndexGenerator/README.md

 Generates ES index using Apache Spark and stores snapshots of indices in HDFS.
 From there indices can be restored using [ES HDFS repository plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-hdfs.html)

+##Dependencies
+This project depends on shaded ES client libraries.
+A sample Maven project to build them can be found [here](https://github.com/andybab/es-shaded)

 ## Building
 To build an jar file with dependencies: